Finitely forcible graphons: Introduction

+Let $C_n$, $K_n$ and $P_n$ denote the cycle, complete graph and path with $n$ nodes, respectively.
 The result of Chung, Graham and Wilson mentioned above says in this language that $\{(K_2,1/2),(C_4,1/16)\}$ is a forcing family.
 The graph parameter describing the limit is $r(F)=2^{-|E(F)|}$.
-Graph sequences satisfying the conditions in the definition are called {\it quasirandom}.
+Simple graph sequences satisfying the conditions in the definition are called {\it quasirandom}.

 The forced structure in definition \ref{forcdef} is best described as the limit of a graph sequence, using the newly developed theory of convergent graph sequences.